Recipe Overview

 Instructions

 - In a separate small microwavable bowl or large glass measuring cup, stir together honey or brown sugar, canola oil, and vanilla.
 Heat in microwave for 45 seconds on 50% power.
-Stir well.
+Stir well.½ cup honey, 3 tablespoons canola oil or coconut oil, 1 teaspoon pure vanilla extract

-- Pour wet ingredients over dry ingredients and stir until everything is well coated.
+- Pour wet ingredients over dry ingredients and thoroughly stir until everything is well coated.

-- Spread granola in an even layer over the baking sheet.
-Bake for 15 minutes, stir, and then bake for 15 minutes, and bake 5-10 minutes more or until golden brown and dry (no longer sticky).
+- Spread granola in an even layer on the baking sheet.
+Bake for 15 minutes, stir, and then bake for 15 minutes, stir, and bake 5 to 10 minutes more or until golden brown and dry (no longer sticky).

 Notes

-- This recipe is so flexible, see suggestions listed in the post.
+- Variations: This recipe is so flexible.
+For ideas, see the suggestions listed in the post.
 Making changes will change the yield as well as the nutritional information.

-- Granola can be frozen in an airtight container for up to six months.
+- Storage: After granola has cooled completely, store in an airtight container (that holds 5 cups) for up to a month.
+Granola can be frozen in a freezer-safe container for up to six months.

 Video